491621

 top of page

-A business model to add value to a product or service
+Use this framework to add value to a product or service

 Philip Kotler, in his book Marketing Management, published in 1967, describes five levels of a product.
 He noted that competition takes place more at the augmented level than at the core level.
 It is the things that "wrap around" the core product such as packaging, delivery, promotion, and advice that people value above all else and that differentiate.